scality/Zenko/docs/Reference/object_operations/put_object.rst

 .. note::

-  It is not possible to both use a canned ACL and explicitly specify access permissions.
+   You cannot both use a canned ACL and explicitly specify access permissions.

 Requests
 --------